 Have a yard sale.

-If you have a yard, this is a great way to eliminate an old couch.
+This is a great way to eliminate an old couch if you have a yard.
 If you don’t, try to get a spot near your house or apartment complex.
 People will be more likely to take the couch if it’s close by and easy to carry away.

 List it for sale in a Facebook yard sale group.

 If it is still in good shape, post it for sale on Facebook.
 Search “yard sale” or “garage sale” on Facebook and join any groups that interest you.
-Then post your couch for sale in the comments section of the group.
+Then, post your couch for sale in the group’s comments section.
 You can also post it on Facebook Marketplace if your area has no yard sales.